phildavis17/aoc_helper/README.md

 `$ just solve 2 1` will run part 1 of day 2 using the full input.

-### Time-Trial
+### Benchmark
-As you complete daily puzzles, add each day's number to the list of 'Registered Problems' in `config.toml`.
+As you complete daily puzzles, add each day's number to the list of registered problems in `config.toml`.
-Running `$ just race` will execute both parts of every registered problem with a timer running, and show you how long each problem took to complete.
+Running `$ just benchmark` will execute both parts of every registered problem with a timer running, and show you how long it took to run all your solutions, with splits for each day.

 ### Running Tests